Coordinated Children’s Service Initiative Evaluation

 The Coordinated Children’s Service Initiative (CCSI) began in the 1990s as a multi-agency approach to reduce out-of-home placements of children with emotional disabilities by creating locally coordinated systems of care.
 CHSR conducted an implementation and outcome study of CCSI in 1998.

 Evaluation & Research

 The CCSI study consisted of a combination of qualitative and quantitative methods.
 For the qualitative component, CHSR conducted on-site structured interviews with participants in eight counties that implemented CCSI in its earliest stages.
-In the quantitative component we analyzed placement data from the child welfare, education, juvenile justice, and mental health residential placement systems.
+In the quantitative component, we analyzed placement data from the child welfare, education, juvenile justice, and mental health residential placement systems.
 We compared CCSI counties with non-CCSI counties and examined changes in placements over time, changes in placements by service system, and the potential cost savings of averted placements.
-The study culminated in a report that described CCSI’s strengths and challenges, provided some evidence that CCSI contributed to declines in out-of-home placements for participating children, and offered a series of recommendations to guide future practice.
+The study culminated in a report to the New York State Council on Children and Families that described CCSI’s strengths and challenges, provided some evidence that CCSI contributed to declines in out-of-home placements for participating children, and offered a series of recommendations to guide future practice.